An occasional series on gifted Scots unknown or ignored in their homeland

 More Great Scots

-Other in the series are, A.S.
-Neil – rebel dominie; George Forrest – plant hunter; Dr John Rae – cartographer and explorer; Adrienne Corri – actress and author.
+Among other notables in the series are, A.S.
+Neil – rebel dominie; George Forrest – plant hunter; Dr John Rae – cartographer and explorer; Adrienne Corri – actress and author; David Douglas, explorer and arborist.